 '''

 obs_opts(

 family = c("negbin", "poisson"),

-phi = list(mean = 0, sd = 0.25),
+dispersion = Normal(mean = 0, sd = 0.25),

 weight = 1,

 week_effect = TRUE,

 week_length = 7,

-scale = 1,
+scale = Fixed(1),

 na = c("missing", "accumulate"),

 likelihood = TRUE,

-return_likelihood = FALSE
+return_likelihood = FALSE,

+phi

 )

 '''

 family Character string defining the observation model.
-Options are Negative binomial ("negbin"), the default, and Poisson. phi Overdispersion parameter of the reporting process, used only if familiy is "negbin".
-Can be supplied either as a single numeric value (fixed overdispersion) or a list with numeric elements mean (mean) and standard deviation (sd) defining a normally distributed prior.
-Internally parameterised such that the overdispersion is one over the square of this prior overdispersion.
-Defaults to a list with elements mean = 0 and sd = 0.25.

-weight Numeric, defaults to 1.
-Weight to give the observed data in the log density.

-week_effect Logical defaulting to TRUE.
-Should a day of the week effect be used in the observation model.

-week_length Numeric assumed length of the week in days, defaulting to 7 days.
-This can be modified if data aggregated over a period other than a week or if data has a non-weekly periodicity.

-scale Scaling factor to be applied to map latent infections (convolved to date of report).
-Can be supplied either as a single numeric value (fixed scale) or a list with numeric elements mean (mean) and standard deviation (sd) defining a normally distributed scaling factor.
-Defaults to 1, i.e. no scaling.

-Character.
-Options are "missing" (the default) and "accumulate".
-This determines how NA values in the data are interpreted.
-If set to "missing", any NA values in the observation data set will be interpreted as missing and skipped na opts_list 57 in the likelihood.
-If set to "accumulate", modelled observations will be accumulated and added to the next non-NA data point.
-This can be used to model incidence data that is reported at less than daily intervals.
-If set to "accumulate", the first data point is not included in the likelihood but used only to reset modelled observations to zero.

-likelihood Logical, defaults to TRUE.
-Should the likelihood be included in the model. return_likelihood

-Logical, defaults to FALSE.
-Should the likelihood be returned by the model.
+Options are Negative binomial ("negbin"), the default, and Poisson. dispersion A <dist_spec> specifying a prior on the dispersion parameter of the reporting process, used only if familiy is "negbin".
+Internally parameterised such that this parameter is one over the square root of the phi parameter for overdispersion of the negative binomial distribution. # nolint Defaults to a half-normal distribution with mean of 0 and standard deviation of 0.25: Normal(mean = 0, sd = 0.25).
+A lower limit of zero will be enforced automatically.</dist_spec> weight Numeric, defaults to 1.
+Weight to give the observed data in the log density. week_effect Logical defaulting to TRUE.
+Should a day of the week effect be used in the observation model. week_length Numeric assumed length of the week in days, defaulting to 7 days.
+This can be modified if data aggregated over a period other than a week or if data has a non-weekly periodicity. scale A <dist_spec> specifying a prior on the scaling factor to be applied to map latent infections (convolved to date of report).
+Defaults to a fixed value of 1, i.e. no scaling: Fixed(1).
+A lower limit of zero will be enforced automatically.
+If setting to a prior distribution and no overreporting is expected, it might be sen- sible to set a maximum of 1 via the max option when declaring the distribution.</dist_spec> na Deprecated; use the fill_missing() function instead likelihood Logical, defaults to TRUE.
+Should the likelihood be included in the model. return_likeliho od Logical, defaults to FALSE.
+Should the likelihood be returned by the model. phi deprecated; use dispersion instead opts\list

-An <obs_opts> object of observation model settings.
+An <obs\opts> object of observation model settings.

 '''

 default settings

 obs_opts()

-Turn off day of the week effect obs_opts(week_effect = TRUE)
+Turn off day of the week effect

+obs_opts(week_effect = TRUE)

 Scale reported data

-obs_opts(scale = list(mean = 0.2, sd = 0.02))
+obs_opts(scale = Normal(mean = 0.2, sd = 0.02))

 '''